-In addition to the standards in USP Chapter 800, the following requirements apply to the handling of Hazardous Drugs.
-Hazardous Drugs Handling in Healthcare Setting shall meet the following requirements of this article.
+In addition to the standards in USP Chapter 800, the following requirements apply to the compounding of HDs or performing "other manipulations" included in Table 1 of the Chapter of antineoplastics HDs .Hazardous Drugs Handling in Healthcare Setting shall meet the following requirements of this article.

-- (a) Any premises entity engaged in the compounding or handling of HDs shall maintain and follow written SOPs for all situations in which HD are handled throughout the facility.
+(a) Any premises facility engaged in the compounding or handling of HDs shall maintain and follow written SOPs for all situations in which HDs are compounded or antineoplastic HDs are "otherwise manipulated".

-- (b) The SOPs for compounding or handling HDs shall include at least the following:
+- (b) A facility where compounding HDs is performed or one where "other manipulations" antineoplastic HDs is performed shall have The SOPs for compounding or handling HDs shall that include at least the following:

 - (1) Hazard communication program

 - (2) Occupational safety program

-- (3) Designation of HD areas
+- (3) Designation of HD areas, if compounding

-- (4) Receipt
+- (4) Receipt, if compounding

-- (5) Storage
+- (5) Storage, if compounding

 - (6) Compounding, if applicable

 - (7) Use and maintenance of proper engineering controls (e.g., C-PECs, C-SECs, and CSTDs), if applicable

-- (8) Hand hygiene and use of PPE based on activity (e.g., receipt, transport, compounding, administration, spill, and disposal), as applicable
+- (8) Hand hygiene and use of PPE based on activity (e.g., receipt, transport, compounding, manipulation, administration, spill, and disposal), as applicable

 - (9) Deactivation, decontamination, cleaning, and disinfection

 - (10) Dispensing, if applicable

-- (11) Transport
+- (11) Transport, if compounding

 - (12) Administering, if applicable

-- (13) Environmental monitoring (e.g., wipe sampling)
+- (13) Environmental monitoring (e.g., wipe sampling), if compounding

-- (14) Disposal
+- (14) Disposal, if compounding

-- (15) Spill control
+- (15) Spill control, if compounding

-(16) Medical surveillance
+- (16) Medical surveillance, if compounding

-- (c) The pharmacist-in-charge, professional director of a clinic, or designated representative-in-charge, as applicable, shall work with the entity's designated person to ensure HD handling SOPs are reviewed at least every 12 months and this review is documented. - (d) SOPs shall be updated whenever changes are implemented.
+- (c) The pharmacist-in-charge, professional director of a clinic, or designated representative-in-charge, as applicable, shall work with the entity's facility designated person to ensure HD handling SOPs are reviewed at least every 12 months and this review is documented.

+- (d) SOPs shall be updated whenever changes are implemented.
 Such changes shall be disseminated in a written format to the staff responsible for handling HDs prior to implementation.
-All notifications of such changes and the changes shall be documented in SOPs and training documents. - (e) Failure to follow written SOPs constitute a basis for enforcement action.
+All notifications of such changes and the changes shall be documented in SOPs and training documents.

+- (e) Failure to follow written SOPs constitutes a basis for enforcement action.

 Note: Authority cited: Sections 4005, 4126.8, and 4127, Business and Professions Code.
-Reference: Sections 4005 and 4126.8, Business and Professions Code.
+Reference: Sections 4005and 4126.8, Business and Professions Code.